-We had Friday lunch in the other side of the restaurant framed by a Marina Bay outlook.
+We had Friday lunch on the other side of the restaurant framed by a Marina Bay outlook.
 We settled in just before the lunch rush started.
 As we sipped on a light ale, the place began to fill up.
-When I took a look at the menu, I could see why; It was the perfect place for a working lunch or end-of-week wind down.
-The Cook & Brew menu has just be reworked by the new Executive Chef, Aaron Foster.
+When I took a look at the menu, I could see why; It was the perfect place for a working lunch or end-of-week wind-down.
+The Cook & Brew menu has just been reworked by the new Executive Chef, Aaron Foster.
 He’s brought his native Canadian palate and combined it with some local flavours to create comfort food fare for every taste.
 The menu also features craft beer-matching suggestions next to each dish.

 Lobby Lounge, level 32

 If it’s a Singapore Sling or another sunset pour you’re after, the lobby bar is a great spot to start your evening or to schedule a business meeting.
 Chandeliers decorated with crystal decanters hang over each of the comfortable seating areas in front of the 11-metre high windows, polished wood, glass and mirrors give the lofty area warmth and the central bar is fully stocked.
 If afternoon tea with a tipple is your thing, from about SGD85++ ($AUD81), will get you and a friend a treat of seafood, sweets and a glass of French champagne each.
 We stopped by for a quick snack on our way out and enjoyed people watching at the busy bar.

 A spot to grab a post-run or walk juice, coffee or sandwich.
 The casual cafe/deli on the ground floor also sells gifts and souvenirs.